jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

 IANA is requested to register the following entries in the RDAP Reverse Search Registry at https://www.iana.org/assignments/rdap-reverse-search/:

+IP network search by the origin autonomous system number of a ROA:

 * Searchable Resource Type: ips
 * Related Resource Type: rpki1_roa
 * Property: originAutnum
-* Description: The server supports the IP search based on the origin autonomous system number of an associated RPKI ROA.
+* Description: The server supports the IP network search by the origin autonomous system number of an associated RPKI ROA.
 * Registrant Name: IETF
 * Registrant Contact Information: iesg@ietf.org
-* Reference: [this document]
+* Reference: This document.

+IP network search by the start IP address of a CIDR address block of a ROA:

 * Searchable Resource Type: ips
 * Related Resource Type: rpki1_roa
 * Property: startAddress
-* Description: The server supports the IP search based on the starting IP address (a.k.a.
+* Description: The server supports the IP network search by the start IP address (a.k.a.
 CIDR prefix) of a CIDR address block of an associated RPKI ROA.
 * Registrant Name: IETF
 * Registrant Contact Information: iesg@ietf.org
-* Reference: [this document]
+* Reference: This document.

+Autonomous system number search by the autonomous system number of an ASPA:

 * Searchable Resource Type: autnums
 * Related Resource Type: rpki1_aspa
 * Property: autnum
-* Description: The server supports the autnum search based on the autonomous system number of an associated RPKI ASPA.
+* Description: The server supports the autonomous system number search by the autonomous system number of an associated RPKI ASPA.
 * Registrant Name: IETF
 * Registrant Contact Information: iesg@ietf.org
-* Reference: [this document]
+* Reference: This document.

+Autonomous system number search by a provider autonomous system number of an ASPA:

 * Searchable Resource Type: autnums
 * Related Resource Type: rpki1_aspa
 * Property: providerAutnum
-* Description: The server supports the autnum search based on a provider autonomous system number of an associated RPKI ASPA.
+* Description: The server supports the autonomous system number search by a provider autonomous system number of an associated RPKI ASPA.
 * Registrant Name: IETF
 * Registrant Contact Information: iesg@ietf.org
-* Reference: [this document]
+* Reference: This document.

+Autonomous system number search by the handle of a BGPSec router certificate:

 * Searchable Resource Type: autnums
 * Related Resource Type: rpki1_bgpsec_router_cert
 * Property: handle
-* Description: The server supports the autnum search based on the handle of an associated RPKI BGPSec Router Certificate object.
+* Description: The server supports the autonomous system number search by the handle of an associated RPKI BGPSec router certificate.
 * Registrant Name: IETF
 * Registrant Contact Information: iesg@ietf.org
-* Reference: [this document]
+* Reference: This document.

 ## RDAP Reverse Search Mapping Registry {#reverse_search_mapping_registry}

 IANA is requested to register the following entries in the RDAP Reverse Search Mapping Registry at https://www.iana.org/assignments/rdap-reverse-search-mapping/:

+IP network search by the origin autonomous system number of a ROA:

 * Searchable Resource Type: ips
 * Related Resource Type: rpki1_roa